jedick/R-help-chat/README.md

 # 'The context provides information about parsing a REST API response in JSON format using R. Specifically, it mentions that the response from the API endpoint is in JSON format and suggests using the `jsonlite` package to parse it. ...'
 ```

-Use the graph app to allow the chat model to rewrite your query for retrieval and to return the retrieved emails and cited sources.
+Use the graph workflow to allow the chat model to rewrite your query for retrieval and to return the retrieved emails and cited sources.
 In this example, the chat model cited 2 out of 6 emails retrieved for the query.

 ```python